- Reference Number: HEY1086/2024

-You are free to move around in bed, and practising rolling from side to side will make transferring in and out of bed much easier.
+You are free to move around in bed and practising rolling from side to side will make getting in and out of bed much easier.

 It is important to minimise the strain on your back when getting in and out of bed.
 To get out of bed, roll onto your side and swing your legs over the edge of the bed whilst pushing up with your arms.
 Sit on the edge of the bed for a moment before standing up.

 You can sleep in any position you find comfortable.
 Below are a couple of positions you may find comfortable.

 There is no such thing as the perfect sitting posture; this varies depending on the individual.
 Some people prefer to sit up straighter while others prefer sitting more slouched.
 You should sit in the posture that feels most comfortable.
 Although we have traditionally sat up straight there is no scientific evidence to support this, sitting with a more relaxed lower back is not in any way harmful.